marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ![Figure 7.
 3D grain size distribution](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_2.png)
 *Figure 7.
 The derived 3D grain size distribution and the volume-weighted cumulative grain size distribution using the Saltykov method.*

-Due to the nature of the Saltykov method, the smaller the number of classes, the better the numerical stability of the method and the larger the number of classes, the better the approximation of the wanted distribution.
+Lastly, due to the nature of the Saltykov method, the smaller the number of classes the better the numerical stability of the method, and the larger the number of classes the better the approximation of the wanted distribution.
 Ultimately, the strategy to follow is about finding the maximum number of classes (i.e. the best resolution) that produces stable results.
-Based on experience, previous works proposed to use between 10 to 15 classes (e.g. Exner 1972), although depending on the quality of the dataset it seems that it can be used safely up to 20 classes or even more (e.g. Heilbronner and Barret 2014, Lopez-Sanchez and Llana-Fúnez 2016).
+Based on experience, previous works proposed to use between 10 to 15 classes (e.g. Exner 1972), although depending on the quality and the size of the dataset it seems that it can be used safely up to 20 classes or even more (e.g. Heilbronner and Barret 2014, Lopez-Sanchez and Llana-Fúnez 2016).
 Yet, no method (i.e. algorithm) appears to be generally best for choosing an optimal number of classes (or bin size) for the Saltykov method.
-Hence, the only way to find the maximum number of classes with consistent results is to use a trial and error strategy.
+Hence, the only way to find the maximum number of classes with consistent results is to use a trial and error strategy and observe if the appearance is coherent or not.
 As a last cautionary note, **the Saltykov method requires large samples (n ~ 1000 or larger)** to obtain consistent results, even when using a small number of classes.

-***Using the two-step method***
+***Applying the two-step method***

 To estimate the shape of the 3D grain size distribution, the ```derive3D``` function implements a method called "the two-step method" (Lopez-Sanchez and Llana-Fúnez, 2016).
 This method assumes that the actual 3D population of grain sizes follows a lognormal distribution, a common distribution observed in recrystallized aggregates.
 Hence, make sure that the aggregate or the studied area within the rock/alloy/ceramic is completely recrystallized.
 The method applies a non-linear least squares algorithm to fit a lognormal distribution on top of the Saltykov method using the midpoints of the different classes.
-The script return two parameters, the **MSD** and the theoretical **median**, both enough to fully describe the lognormal distribution at their original scale, and the uncertainty associated with these estimates (see details in Lopez-Sanchez and Llana-Fúnez, 2016).
+The method return two parameters, the **MSD** and the theoretical **median**, both enough to fully describe a lognormal distribution at their original (linear) scale, and the uncertainty associated with these estimates (see details in Lopez-Sanchez and Llana-Fúnez, 2016).
 In addition, it also returns a frequency plot showing the probability density function estimated (Fig. 8).
 In particular, the **MSD value** allows to describe the shape of the lognormal distribution independently of the scale (i.e. the range) of the grain size distribution, which is very convenient for comparative purposes.
 To apply the two-step method we need to invoke the function ```derive3D``` as follows:

 ```python
 >>> derive3D(diameters, numbins=15, set_limit=None, fit=True)